playfularchitect/FastFractionComputing/README.md

-# WarpFrac — High-Performance GPU Fraction Arithmetic
+# WarpFrac — High-Performance Fraction Arithmetic

 The world's fastest exact math library, period.
 It runs on almost any modern computer and has an optional GPU accelerator for unprecedented supercomputing speeds.
 This is a **binary only evaluation release** for testing and validation.